 The Server Log captures events occurring on the server so that you can view and troubleshoot problems.
-For each event, the log includes the time, problem level, source (initiator), service (event type), engine, and message describing the event.
-For example, a BPR deployment causes a log event with info level, system source, engine service.
+For each event, the log includes the time, problem level, source (initiator), service (event type), and message describing the event.
+For example, a BPR deployment causes a log event with info level and system source.

 Note: The server log may not update immediately after an event occurs.
 It is typically updated between 30 and 60 seconds after an event.
 If you are not seeing what you think should be there, you may just need to update your browser.